Linagee-Name-Registrar/lnr_resolver_hardhat/README.md

 ### Add your API keys
 - Create a **.env** file in the root folder and add your Alchemy API key (use .env.example as a template)
+- Also add the ETHERSCAN_API_KEY (if you want to verify the contract on Etherscan)

 ### Compile the contract
 ```shell